 [3] Boil the water.

-Pour 400g of water into a small pot and set it over medium heat.
+Pour 400g of kelp stock or water into a small pot and set it over medium heat.
 If you are using root vegetables like carrots, potatoes, or sweet potatoes, add them to the water now.

 Tip: If measuring the water feels like a hassle, you can just use your soup bowl to measure it! ☺︎